MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a1/README.md

 ### Dictionary Classes

-As requested in the assignment we implemented our own Dictionary-Based Object Classes instead of standard Python Classes
+As requested in the assignment we implemented our own Dictionary-Based Object Classes instead of standard Python Classes.

 ### Device Parent Class